braydenaimar/Strippit-Gui-Scripts/README.md

 1. Install npm
 2. Clone this repository to your computer
+3. download the SPJS
+    *Windows: put the `json_server` directory inside the repository.
-3. cd into the repository and run `npm install`
+4. cd into the repository and run `npm install`
-4. run `npm start` to launch the app
+5. run `npm start` to launch the app